Aditi-0812/PacMan-Peroject/README.md

    Add your image assets (e.g. wall.png, pacmanRight.png, blueGhost.png, etc.) inside the project directory.

 Compile and run the game:

 javac PacMan.java

 java PacMan

+Controls
+Use Arrow keys ⬆️ ⬇️ ⬅️ ➡️ to move PacMan.

+The game restarts on Game Over when any key is pressed.